ibizaman/selfhostblocks/demo/homeassistant/README.md

 ```bash
 QEMU_NET_OPTS="hostfwd=tcp::2222-:2222,hostfwd=tcp::8080-:80" ./result/bin/run-nixos-vm
 ```

-User and password are both `nixos`, as setup in the [`configuration.nix`](./configuration.nix) file under `user.users.nixos.initialPassword`.

-You can login with `ssh -F ssh_config example`.
-You just need to accept the fingerprint.

-## Make VM able to decrypt the secrets.yaml file

-The [`sops.yaml`](./sops.yaml) file describes what private keys can decrypt and encrypt the [`secrets.yaml`](./secrets.yaml) file containing the application secrets.
-Usually, you will add secrets to that secrets file and when deploying, it will be decrypted and the secrets will be copied in the `/run/secrets` folder on the VM.
-We thus need one private key for you to edit the [`secrets.yaml`](./secrets.yaml) file and one in the VM for it to decrypt the secrets.

-Your private key is already pre-generated in this repo, it's the [`sshkey`](./sshkey) file.
-But when creating the VM in the step above, a new private key and its accompanying public key were automatically generated under `/etc/ssh/ssh_host_ed25519_key` in the VM.
-We just need to get the public key.

 With the VM started, print the VM's public age key with the following command.
 The value you need is the one staring with `age`.